 Fruit - in general terms refers to the usually fleshy sweet edible part of a plant that surrounds or supports the seeds of the plants.
 Typical fruit include apples, pears and strawberries.
 These edible fruits have evolved to rely on animal or human consumption for their seed dispersal.

-Botanically the term fruit refers to the structures that form from the flowering part of a plant and contains the seeds.
+Botanically the term "fruit" refers to the structures that form from the flowering part of a plant and contain the seeds.
 This is a wider term that includes bean pods, corn kernels and nuts.